-Specifies the desired reconstruction quality.
+Specifies the desired quality of the depth maps genration.
 Higher quality settings can be used to obtain more detailed and accurate geometry, but they require longer time for processing.
 Interpretation of the quality parameters here is similar to that of accuracy settings given in Photo Alignment section.
 The only difference is that in this case Ultra High quality setting means processing of original photos, while each following step implies preliminary image size downscaling by factor of 4 (2 times by each side).